<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Another Moz metric, PA, refers to how a specific page is likely to rank in SERPs.
 For this metric, as with DA, the quality and quantity of backlinks are important.
 However, content elements such as keyword density, anchors’ quality, traffic linked to the page, reader's behaviour, etc, also play a part in the rating.

-Inbound methodology dictates that marketing should not interrupt a consumer with unwanted contact, which means email marketing tactics of days gone by, such as purchasing email lists and cold emailing, are no longer viable.
-Luckily, this ethos aligns extremely well with the new legislation to protect consumers’ rights and privacy: GDPR.
+Inbound methodology dictates that marketing should not interrupt a consumer with unwanted contact.
+This means email marketing tactics of days gone by, like purchasing email lists and cold emailing, are no longer viable and in the case of GDPR legislation, illegal.

 GDPR or the General Data Protection Regulation deals with the data of anyone based in the European Union or the UK.
-It must be followed by any orgainisation aiming to target anyone within these areas.
+It must be followed by any business or organisation targeting anyone living within these areas.

 Even within these allowances, marketers must ensure that they facilitate the data subject’s right to object to processing for marketing purposes.
-Marketers must ensure that any objection is acknowledged and respected by relinquishing data processing for the subject immediately.
+And they must ensure that any objection is acknowledged and respected by ceasing data processing for the subject immediately.

 Things to remember to stay compliant within inbound email marketing: